-We will always contact parents if we have a concern that a child or young person may have a special educational need.
-We work closely with children and young people with SEN and their parents to agree outcomes and how we will all work towards these, and then to review progress.
-We do this by termly meetings in October, March and June.
+We will always contact parents/careers if we have a concern that a child or young person may have a special educational need.
+We work closely with children and young people with SEND and their parents/carers to agree outcomes and how we will all work towards these, and then to review progress.
+We do this by termly meetings in October, January, April and July.
 Alternative arrangements will be explored in cases of extreme difficulty and we encourage children to be involved in meetings with teachers and parents together where possible.